SoraNav: Adaptive UAV Task-Centric Navigation via Zeroshot VLM Reasoning: Results and Evaluations

 \subsection{Real-world Deployment}

-We deployed the proposed method on a customized UAV and successfully achieved autonomous navigation to \textbf{Room 407 in the Kilburn Building}.
-During the entire navigation process, the UAV interacted with \textbf{GPT-4o prompting for five rounds}, resulting in a total trajectory length of 26.24m and a distance-to-goal (DtG) of 2.03m.
+We deployed the proposed method on a customized UAV and successfully achieved autonomous navigation to Room~407.
+During the entire navigation process, the UAV interacted with GPT-4o for five prompting rounds, resulting in a total trajectory length of 26.24\,m and a distance-to-goal (DtG) of 2.03\,m.
 The doorplate of Room~407 eventually appeared within FOV.
-As shown in \Cref{fig:realworld_demo}, the VLM selected \textbf{green frontier anchors} as navigation targets in Steps~1--3, indicating relatively low confidence in recognizing Room 407 at that stage.
+As shown in \Cref{fig:realworld_demo}, the VLM selected frontier anchors (green) as navigation targets in Steps~1--3, indicating relatively low confidence in recognizing Room~407 at that stage.
 This allowed the UAV to pass around the corridor corner and effectively explore the unknown region through single-step decisions.
-In Steps~4--5, after entering the long corridor where Room~407 is located, the VLM switched to selecting \textbf{red target anchors} to approach the room.
+In Steps~4--5, after entering the long corridor where Room~407 is located, the VLM switched to selecting target anchors (red) to approach the room.